psylsph/ai-author/ideas/unit985.md

 - Stuart Harding is working from home one day in his normal job as a software engineer and there is a knock at the door.
 Standing at the door is Brigadier General Sir John Marsh, who wants to recruit Stuart for a top-secret mission.

 **Act II:**
+- Meet the team

+**Act III:**
+- Weapons and combat training

+**Act IV:**
+- First mission in Scotland

+**Act V:**
 - The team slowly begin to recover the missing weapons are various location around the UK.

-**Act III:**
+**Act VI:**
 - Stuart Harding and his team (Unit 985) are sent on a final mission to a foreign country to try and recover the most important and highly secret weapon.
 During the final mission Captain Sara Smith is captured by the enemy.

+**Act VII:**
-Stuart Harding and his team rescue Captain Sara Smith.
+- Stuart Harding and his team rescue Captain Sara Smith.

+**Act VIII:**
+_ Final find all the weapons and capture the enemy.

 **Characters:**
 Stuart Harding: The protagonist; a mid forties man living a normal life is suddenly recruited to run a shadow investigative unit called Unit 985.
 Stuart Harding has a wife called Kirsty and two children.